MicrosoftDocs/semantic-kernel-docs/semantic-kernel/enterprise-readiness/observability/telemetry-with-console.md

 > [!NOTE]
 > Activities in .Net are similar to spans in OpenTelemetry.
 They are used to represent a unit of work in the application.

-You should see multiple activity traces in the console output.
+You should see multiple activities in the console output.
 They look similar to the following:

 ```console
 Activity.TraceId:            159d3f07664838f6abdad7af6a892cfa